Dashcam: Satellite

 The port to connect the GPS antenna can use a micro USB or 3.5 mm jack connection.
 The antenna is usually 1575 to 1568 MHz and 3.0 to 5.0 V.

 GPS coordinate stamping capability is included in most dashcams (some need an external GPS antenna, but other dashcam systems have built-in GPS), and others include GPS (online and offline) navigation.

 Wireless connectivity

 Some dashcams include Wi-Fi, Bluetooth, and 4G connectivity.
+This connectivity is fundamental to commercial video telematics, allowing for real-time event alerts, remote coaching, and live streaming from the vehicle to a central fleet management platform.

 For Bluetooth and voice commands and recording, a built-in microphone is included.

 4G triple-cam (also called triple-lens and three-way-cams) sets on rearview mirror are becoming more available (2 front cameras - one 170° to mainly record road, one 360° for sides and doors and a rear camera).

 4G is used to send messages, calls, pictures, and videos in parking surveillance mode.
 Usually a second 360° camera is employed to record the car's sides front doors and windows and inside.

 Also, 4G is used to send a message when the car battery is low.